balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 }
 ```

+You can use the implementation of `computeBalance` for the [WeightedPool](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/pool-weighted/contracts/WeightedPool.sol#L78-L89) and the StablePool as references.

 ## Add / Remove liquidity
-Custom liquidity operations allow for a more flexible exactAmountIn -> MinAmountOut & exactAmountOut -> MaxAmountIn behaviour.
+Custom liquidity operations (`SINGLE_TOKEN_EXACT_OUT`, ) allow for a more flexible exactAmountIn -> MinAmountOut & exactAmountOut -> MaxAmountIn behaviour.
 The custom liquidity additions do not enforce this intended behaviour.

 - `onAddLiquidityCustom`
 - `onRemoveLiquidityCustom`